rust-lang/rust/src/doc/new-tutorial.md

 FIXME: Should talk about Pointers first.

-Structures in Rust contain the values of the instances, not pointers to the values like most other languages in the C-family.
+Structures in Rust contain the values of the types the structure contains, not pointers to the values like most other languages in the C-family.
 If you copy a structure, you copy the entire structure, not just a pointer to the original structure.

 ~~~~
 struct Point { x: int, y: int }